-Mary McAleese: President Of Ireland
+Mary McAleese: Former President Of Ireland

 Mary McAleese, was born Mary Patricia Leneghan, in Ardoyne, Belfast, on June 27, 1951.
 The first born of a family of nine other children.